jefelito/module_1_final_project/README.md

   - Depicted the overall average domestic gross of box office sales of all the movie releases per genre from 2014-2019 to determine which genre has been the most profitable in recent years.

 Are there any current trends in ticket sales?
-  - Depicted the sample mean of tickets sold per year from 2015-2020.
+  - Depicted the percentage change YoY of ticket sales.

 What is the percentage of domestic gross in relation to total gross of box office sales?
-  - Depicted the percentage change YoY of the sample mean.
+  - Depicted the domestic gross and total gross.

 What percentage of a movie studio's sources of revenue is the total gross profit from ticket sales?
   - Depicted an example of a movie studio's income channels.